MonRiller/OrangeHeimer/README.md

 - Check if /etc/ssh/sshd_config has 'GatewayPorts yes' in its last line, if not then sudo su and add it
 - Restart ssh service, this can be done with "service ssh restart" or "systemctl restart ssh"
 - Continue with normal port forwarding commands

+The commands execute normally, but no response is received from http://localhost:4200
+- SSH into the server from localhost
+- Run "netstat -plant", check if the output contains a TCP listener on 0.0.0.0:4242
+- If the netstat does contain the TCP listener, it indicates that the mastersockets works.
+Verify that the controller is up and has the correct IP address with the analysts.
+Then attempt to rerun the first mastersockets command.
+- If the netstat has the TCP listener on 127.0.0.1 instead of 0.0.0.0, then the server is not configured properly.
+Go through the confiugration remediation steps.
+- If the netstat has no TCP listener on port 4242, then attempt to set up the port forwarding as sudo on the server.